Bible Passages to Be Memorized

 You anoint my head with oil; my cup overflows.

-6 Surely goodness and love will follow me all the days of my life, and I will dwell in the house of the LORD forever.
+6 Surely goodness and love will follow me all the days of my life,

-A meditation on Psalm 23
+A blog post on Psalm 23

 The Beatitudes, Matthew 5:3–12